laravel-enso/documentation/docs/frontEnd/toastr.md

 A reusable bounce transition.

 Properties:
-- `position`, `string`, required, the position of the animated contents valid options are: 'top-left', 'top-right', 'top-center', 'bottom-left', 'bottom-right', 'bottom-center',
+- `position` - `string`, required, the position of the animated contents valid options are: 'top-left', 'top-right', 'top-center', 'bottom-left', 'bottom-right', 'bottom-center',

 Depending on the given position, the transition's enter & leave classes are automatically determined.